TaikaBox is based in the small village of Varjakka on the coast of Gulf of Bothnia, about 18km SouthWest of Oulu.

 Unfortunately, the events of 2020 led to the international residency being impossible and travel to the island made much more difficult by the pandemic restrictions.
 Instead we focused on the mainland, developing Warjakka Community Gardens and AR experience, and working with local artist Mirjami Mäkelä who created an art walk through the forest and a programme of workshops and activities.

-In Summer of 2021 we hope to return to the island with three dance artists as part of a much larger international project initiated by Goethe Institut in London.
+In July 2021 we returned to the island with three dance artists as part of a much larger international project initiated by Goethe Institut in London.

 CROWD is a dance residency programme developed together with European partners in a time when international sharing and human togetherness is needed more than ever.

-This research programme aims to support dance artists with an established practice in community engaged dance making for a series of residencies in Germany, Finland, the Netherlands and the UK.
-Participating artists will have the opportunity to extend their professional network, work alongside peers to exchange and develop their individual and collective practice, whilst generating new knowledge in the area of community engagement in dance.
+This research programme aims to support dance artists with an established practice in community engaged dance making for a series of residencies in Germany, Finland, the Netherlands and England.
+Participating artists have the opportunity to extend their professional network, work alongside peers to exchange and develop their individual and collective practice, whilst generating new knowledge in the area of community engagement in dance.